 As an Afro Cuban America, I'm more interested in bringing tribal visual traditions into the contemporary space.
 Rhythm and repetition found in African patterns are vehicles to entrance the audience.
 How does light, sound, and material play into expanding on this overall affect?
 As a global citizen, I value learning from all.
 At the end of the day, I love romanticism and I’m obviously a bit of surreal dreamer.

 Calvin Brett’s work is in the permanent collection of North Carolina Central University's Art Museum.
 He has completed an installation at Elsewhere Museum in Greensboro, North Carolina and has been a resident at the Chautauqua Institution in Chautauqua, New York.
 While studying at the School of the Museum of Fine Arts Tufts, his work appeared in the Boston Museum of Fine Arts.
 It has also been displayed at the Heath Gallery in Harlem, New York; Warehouse 21 in Santa Fe, New Mexico, and in various parts of North Carolina.
 He's assisted Patrick Doughterty and Don Kimes on public installations.
+He’s a founding member of Pleiades co-operative Gallery in Durham, NC.
 Brett's work has been mentioned on Art F City, Indy Week, Mechanical Dummy, and he was interviewed about the assemblage process on KGZR 98.9 Santa Fe.